 • assess the environmental aspects and impact of the product

-• design the product in compliance with ecodesign requirements
+• ensure the product is designed to meet relevant ecodesign requirements

-• carry out conformity assessment - generally by self-assessment
+• carry out conformity assessment, typically through self-assessment

-SEE the Government guidance on placing manufactured goods on the GB (Scotland England and Wales) market from 1 January 2021
+See the Government guidance on placing manufactured goods on the GB (Scotland England and Wales) market

 GOV.UK Placing manufactured goods on the GB market, New rules for January 2021